liferay/liferay-docs/discover/portal/articles/07-setting-up-liferay/01-system-settings/03-server-admin.markdown

 Liferay Portal enables users to upload and share content via the Documents and Media library, a customizable and permissions-enabled online repository.
 Users can upload files of any type to the Documents and Media library.
-Liferay ships with PDFBox and uses it to generate automatic previews for certain types of documents, by default.
+Liferay ships with PDFBox for generating automatic previews for certain types of documents.
 You can also install three additional tools that offer higher quality previews and document conversion functionality: OpenOffice or LibreOffice, ImageMagick and Xuggler.
 With Liferay configured to use these tools, you can generate automatic previews for many types of files including text